cilium/cilium/Documentation/operations/upgrade.rst

    Instead of using ``--set``, you can also save the values relative to your deployment in a YAML file and use it to regenerate the YAML for the latest Cilium version.
-Running any of the previous commands will overwrite the existing cluster's `ConfigMap` so it is critical to preserve any existing options, either by setting them at the command line or storing them in a YAML file, similar to:
+Running any of the previous commands will overwrite the existing cluster's :term:`ConfigMap` so it is critical to preserve any existing options, either by setting them at the command line or storing them in a YAML file, similar to: